-OWTS have been identified as a source of impairment in the following Santa Cruz waterbodies:
+TMDLs have identified OWTS as a source of impairment in the following Santa Cruz water bodies:

-- San Lorenzo River and tributaries: pathogens and nitrate - Salsipuedes Creek: fecal coliform - Pinto Lake: phosphorus contributing to cyanobacteria blooms
+- San Lorenzo River and all tributaries for pathogens and nitrate. - Tributaries include the San Lorenzo River Estuary (also known as San Lorenzo River Lagoon) Camp Evers Creek, Carbonera Creek, Branciforte, Shingle Mill and Lompico Creeks. - Salsipuedes Creek and Corralitos Creek downstream of Brown's Valley Road: fecal coliform - Pinto Lake: phosphorus contributing to cyanobacteria blooms.

 TMDLs have been completed for all the waterbodies listed in Table 2-2.
-The TMDLs for the San Lorenzo River Watershed and Salsipuedes Creek address OWTS by prohibiting any discharge of human waste and directing the County to implement an approved Santa Cruz County Onsite Wastewater Management Plan (or another Implementation Program to address onsite wastewater disposal systems).
+The TMDLs for the San Lorenzo River Watershed and Salsipuedes Creek address OWTS by citing the human fecal material discharge prohibition (see below) and directing the County to implement an approved Santa Cruz County Onsite Wastewater Management Plan (or another Implementation Program to address onsite wastewater disposal systems).
 At the time of TMDL adoption, the County was implementing the Wastewater Management Plan for the San Lorenzo River Watershed, which had been approved by the Regional Board in 1995.
 Notably, most of the programs of that plan have been implemented throughout the county.
-Those programs are carried over into this LAMP, with upgrades as needed to fully address the State OWTS Policy.
+Those programs are carried over into this LAMP, with enhancements as needed to fully address the State OWTS Policy.
 Additional efforts will also be expanded to the Salsipuedes and Pinto Lake watersheds.
 These efforts essentially constitute an Advanced Protection Management Program (APMP), as required by the State OWTS Policy for all OWTS located near a water body that has been listed as impaired due to nitrogen or pathogen indicators pursuant to Section 303(d) of the Clean Water Act.
 Although phosphorus is not specifically addressed in the State OWTS policy, the Pinto Lake TMDL calls for the County and Regional Board to develop various means to reduce phosphorus discharge from OWTS and other sources.
 If any additional water bodies in Santa Cruz County are listed as impaired due to OWTS the watersheds will be brought under the more stringent measures of the APMP.